owulveryck/toscalib/README.md

 # Legacy

-This API is in complete rewrite, for the old version, please checkout the "v1" branch
+This API is in complete rewrite, for the old version, please checkout the "v1" branch.